1293 - How to backup and recover Gmail

 How to change a backup set's name

-1. On the home page for the relevant Gmail backup set, click on the menu icon to expand more options, then click Rename.
+1. On the home page for the backup set, click on the menu icon at the top right and go to Rename.

 Was this article helpful?